Looking for Funding Opportunities Related to COVID-19?

 Research and Economic Development Operations

-Like many campus offices, the RED staff has successfully transitioned to working remotely.
-All RED offices are currently open and operational.
+All RED offices are currently open and operating remotely.
 We are taking full advantage of online and virtual communication tools, including Webex, Google Chat, and Google Hangouts.
 Faculty and staff are highly encouraged to communicate directly with RED offices via email, phone, video, or chat.
 If you need assistance or run into a problem connecting with an office or staff member, please contact the RED Hotline at 704-687-8428.

 Continuity of Research Operations and On-campus Activities

-Consistent with the UNC System’s directive to reduce campus population density, the University is taking steps to minimize research activities that rely on campus laboratories, equipment, and facilities.
+Consistent with the UNC System’s directive to reduce campus population density, the University has taken steps to minimize research activities that rely on campus laboratories, equipment, and facilities.
 Faculty, staff, and students are strongly encouraged to work remotely and to engage in social distancing practices when conducting on-campus research.
-By March 17, access to campus research facilities, including laboratories and buildings, will be restricted to authorized personnel with key or card-swipe access.
-In anticipation, PIs are asked to develop and implement research continuity plans that limit on-campus activities to those who are critical to maintaining vital research assets, experiments, and data collections.
-Plans should be filed with the supervising department or unit and should focus on preserving and advancing existing lines of research, keeping research team members safe, and ensuring facilities and resources are secure.
+Access to campus research facilities, including laboratories and buildings, is currently restricted to authorized personnel with key or card-swipe access.
+PIs are asked to develop and implement research continuity plans that limit on-campus activities to those who are critical to maintaining vital research assets, experiments, and data collections.
+Plans to be filed with the supervising department or unit should focus on preserving and advancing existing lines of research, keeping research team members safe, and ensuring facilities and resources are secure.
 PIs are encouraged to consider the following questions when developing their plan:

 - What research activities and experiments are most critical?
 Can any of them be postponed or scaled back to decrease the need for staff to work on campus or near each other?

 - Can any of the critical on-campus activities be spread out or staggered in time to minimize contact between personnel?
 Have staff members been trained on social distancing practices?